 Brexit: a reminder of the main points

 On 23 June 2016, the British public voted to leave the European Union (EU).
 The withdrawal procedure was triggered on 29 March 2017.
 In principle, this procedure should have lasted a maximum of two years, meaning that the United Kingdom should have left the EU on 29 March 2019.
-However, the European Council first decided to extend the procedure until 31 October 2019, and then again until 31 January 2020, following the new withdrawal agreement concluded in October 2019 by the United Kingdom and the European Union.
+However, the European Council has granted the UK three extensions, with the last one ending 31 January 2020.
+The UK and the EU have agreed a new withdrawal agreement in October 2019.

-During this transition period, the EU and the United Kingdom will negotiate agreements setting out the framework for their future relations, upon expiry of the transition period.
-It is these future agreements that would apply to Belgians wishing to travel to the United Kingdom after the expiry of the transition period.
+During this transition period, the EU and the United Kingdom will negotiate the framework, which will be the basis for their relations after the transition period.
+It is this future framework which will apply to Belgians wishing to travel to the United Kingdom after the expiry of the transition period.